Kimmy Schmidt: Fictional biography

 Kimmy is also given an opportunity by Xanthippe to talk about her experience as a Mole Woman on her show, Profiles.
 Kimmy considers it, but realizes she does not want to and leaves the episode after introducing Titus.
 Kimmy gets kicked out of Columbia due to her poor grades and applies to become a crossing guard.
 Though she has an exceptionally good interview, she is rejected due to her marriage to the Reverend.
 She then gets employed by Zach (Noah Robbins), whom she met at Columbia but dropped out and is now starting his own company, bringing Kimmy in as the public relations for tech startup Giztoob.

 Once she discovers a true crime documentary defending the Reverend and painting her in a negative light, she goes after one of the interviewees, men's rights activist Fran Dodd (Bobby Moynihan), and eventually decides to fight misogyny by writing children's books that set good examples for young boys.
-Kimmy writes a fantasy novel with an anti-toxic masculinity message, The Legends of Greemulax - which eventually got a real world version written by Sarah Mlynowski - which is rejected by publishers, but once a manuscript left with a producer that would work with Titus gets a good response from his son, Kimmy prints her own copies.
+Kimmy writes a fantasy novel with an anti-toxic masculinity message, The Legends of Greemulax – which eventually got a real world version written by Sarah Mlynowski – which is rejected by publishers, but once a manuscript left with a producer that would work with Titus gets a good response from his son, Kimmy prints her own copies.
 Shortly before she is let go of her job as Giztoob is sold, she learns that the company does data mining and targeted advertising, and makes Zach help her by setting up a website to purchase The Legends of Greemulax and include it in searches for terms that interest teenagers.
 Kimmy thinks the website does not work, but as she discovers Xanthippe has read it, as have most of her fellow college students, turns out the connection is very unstable due to excessive demand.
 With Jacqueline as her agent, Kimmy becomes a successful author, with Greemulax inspiring its own area at Islands of Adventure.

-Years later, Kimmy is engaged to Prince Frederick (Daniel Radcliffe), 13th in line to the throne of England.
+Years later, Kimmy is engaged to Prince Frederick (Daniel Radcliffe), thirteenth in line to the throne of England.
 Once she discovers in her old backpack a Choose Your Own Adventure book she had never read, she confronts the Reverend in prison about it, learning he had taken it from a hostage in another bunker in West Virginia.
 Kimmy decides to go after this bunker, which ends up imperative once she learns the Reverend escaped prison and is headed there as well.
 She manages to catch up to him when he trips on a branch and severely injures his ankle.
 When he claims that he cannot remember where the underground bunker is located, Kimmy decides to fashion him a splint and help him return home only to discover the door to the hidden bunker.
 She manages to free the women inside.
 Later, she marries Frederick in a wedding officiated by Xanthippe.